 The wildlife rehabilitation facility just outside Pelham, provides care to Alabama’s injured and orphaned birds.
 The center, close to picturesque Double Oak Lake in Oak Mountain State Park, raises awareness with theme days and events, showcasing almost 100 different species of birdlife.

 It’s home to almost 2000 birds in total, including owls, hawks and birds of prey, caring for them until they are fit enough to be released back into the wild.
 Visitors can enjoy a range of talks, nature trails and educational experiences throughout their tour.

 8. Oak Mountain State Park

-If you fancy staying overnight at Oak Mountain, there are several lakeside cabins to rent, and pavilions where you can hold family events.
+If you fancy staying overnight at Oak Mountain, I suggest having a look at the several lakeside cabins that you can rent, and pavilions where you can hold family events.

 9. Corbin Farms Winery

 You can also sample a selection of local Alabama fruit wines, including Orchard Breeze made from 7 varieties of apple and no grapes!
-Tour the winery, sample a selection of wines and pair them with a delicious lunch in the charming on-site bistro.
+You can tour the winery, sample a selection of wines and pair them with a delicious lunch in the charming on-site bistro.

 10. Champy’s World Famous Fried Chicken

 If you’re craving good old fashioned southern cooking like I did on my visit to Alabaster, this is the place to be.
 Champy’s prepares it’s mouth-watering crispy on the outside, juicy on the inside fried chicken to order, and with a selection of dishes ranging from delicious hot wings to southern-style fried green tomatoes, it’s no surprise it’s one of the hottest spots in Alabaster.

 Vegetarians are catered for too.
 They can find solace in their fried okra, green beans and potato salad.
 With a range of family meals, snacks, best brews and a welcoming southern vibe, you should try to go when you’re next in town.